 Sharing the final goal of an enhanced supervisory convergence as the one of the primary tasks granted to the EBA according to Article 20 a of Regulation (EU) No 1022/2013 "The Authority shall promote, within the scope of its powers, convergence of the supervisory review and evaluation process in accordance with Directive 2013/36/EU in order to bring about strong supervisory standards in the Union", the approach proposed as based on a quantitative approach seems to go far beyond enhanced convergence.
-Indeed, it will vanish the judgement that the supervisor is expected to exercise as part of the Supervisory Review and Evaluation Process.
+Indeed, it will vanish the judgement that the supervisor is expected to exercise as part of the Supervisory Review and Evaluation Process as stated in Article 104.3 of Directive (EU) No 2013/36.
 EBA instead of promoting the convergence would lead to automaticity in the supervisory judgement unsuitable for the use of the Pillar 2.

-5) The guidelines timeline is controversial
+1.3.
+The guidelines timeline is controversial

-As stated here above, the Basel Committee launched in July 2015 a comprehensive review of the CVA risk framework with the aim of answering shortcoming of the Basel 3 framework.
+As stated here above, the Basel Committee launched in July 2015 a comprehensive review of the CVA risk framework3 with the aim of answering shortcoming of the Basel 3 framework.
 We understand that the EBA is actively contributing to the Basel taskforce reviewing current rules.
 We believe this work is crucial as more risk-sensitive measures (internal or standardized) are key to an efficient capital ratio.

-In addition the European Commission published a statement on December 5th 2014 on Basel Regulatory Consistency Assessment of Basel 3 implementation whereby it recommends addressing the exemption issue within the context of the Basel review: "A second issue that materially affects the overall judgement is the result of certain exemptions from capital requirements for credit valuation adjustment (CVA) risk.
+In addition the European Commission published a statement4 on December 5th 2014 on Basel Regulatory Consistency Assessment of Basel 3 implementation whereby it recommends addressing the exemption issue within the context of the Basel review: "A second issue that materially affects the overall judgement is the result of certain exemptions from capital requirements for credit valuation adjustment (CVA) risk.
 This issue should be considered in the light of recent, new discussions in the Basel Committee.
 At its meeting on 22-23 September 2014, the Committee decided to introduce major changes to the requirements for CVA risk."